cfshi/coronavirus/proposal.md

 # Draft title suggestions

-* How information about COVID-19 travels between interest groups and affects public behaviour
+* How information on news and social media about COVID-19 travels between interest groups and affects public behaviour
 	- We need a better title.
 CS feels “interest groups” is not solid nor attractive enough

 * How information about COVID-19 travels across the public, media, science community and policy makers and affects public behaviour